outlearn-content/angular/modules/unit-testing.md

   });
 ```

-Because controllers are not available on the global scope, we need to use to inject our controller first.
+Because controllers are not available on the global scope, we need to use angular.mock.inject to inject our controller first.
 The first step is to use the `module` function,
 which is provided by angular-mocks.
 This loads in the module it's given, so it is available in your
 tests.
 We pass this into `beforeEach`, which is a function Jasmine provides that lets us run code
 before each test.
 Then we can use `inject` to access `$controller`, the service that is responsible